emmo-repo/EMMOntoPy/docs/tools-instructions.md

       --verbose, -v         Verbosity level.
       --configfile CONFIGFILE, -c CONFIGFILE
                             A yaml file with additional test configurations.
+      --skip, -s ShellPattern
+        		    Shell pattern matching tests to skip.
+This option may be provided multiple times.
+      --url_from_catalog, -u,
+			    Get url from catalog file.

 ### Examples:

     emmocheck http://emmo.info/emmo/1.0.0-alpha2
     emmocheck --database demo.sqlite3 http://www.emmc.info/emmc-csa/demo#
-    emmocheck -l emmo.owl (in folder to which emmo was downloaded locally)

-(Missing example with local and path)
+    emmocheck -l emmo.owl (in folder to which emmo was downloaded locally) (Missing example with local and path, and url_from_catalog)

 ### Example configuration file:
 Example of YAML configuration file provided with the --configfile option